Is it still worth taking your event online?

 There are lots of ways to make your online events even more inclusive, such as live-captioning, scheduling regular breaks, providing guidance for how to use the technology, and more.

-🔗 Read this article for tons of practical tips for improving the event experience for marginalized people.
+We've previously shared tons of practical tips for improving the event experience for marginalised people.
 It was written with in-person tech conferences in mind, but many of the suggestions are transferrable.

 3. It's environmentally friendly